-I attempted to solo-hike the entire length of the Appalachian Trail (before injury ended that endeavor), I hiked countless other individual segments of the Appalachian Trail, I hiked sections of the Pacific Crest Trail later that year, and also trekked various portions of the John Muir Trail in July 2017, including a summit of Mt.
+I attempted to solo-hike the entire length of the Appalachian Trail in 2015, and although an injury ended that endeavor, I’ve hiked countless other individual segments of the Appalachian Trail.
+I hiked sections of the Pacific Crest Trail later that year, and also trekked various portions of the John Muir Trail in July 2017, including a summit of Mt.
 Whitney, the highest mountain in the contiguous United States.
 I will be returning to the Sierra Nevada in July 2018 to complete a thru-hike of the John Muir Trail, an undertaking thwarted last year by record snowpack.

-I hike in winter, spring, summer, and fall, regardless of the weather and whatever challenges the elements present me.
+I hike in winter, spring, summer, and fall, regardless of the weather and appreciate whatever challenges the elements present me.

 I’ve done a good bit of traveling throughout my life.
-I haven’t traveled as extensively as many travel bloggers do; however I’ve traveled enough to appreciate the beauty of other cultures and far-away landscapes.
+I haven’t traveled as extensively as many travel bloggers do; however I’ve traveled enough to cherish the beauty of other cultures and far-away landscapes.
 Traveling has given me a deeper appreciation and understanding of the world we live in, and I’m ever grateful.

 There is so much beauty to be seen everywhere and in everything.
 The aspect I love about photography is that you can stop time by capturing that single moment.
 You can convey an emotion or sentiment so powerfully with an image, that you can inspire and encourage dreams.
 I’ve been an avid hobbyist, who realized that photography is one of the passions that have been existent throughout my life.
 I’ve decided to pursue a formal education in photography to someday have my work published.